StevenBtw/solvOR/docs/examples/real-world.md

 ### Approach

-Uses CP-SAT model with `all_different` and sum constraints.
+Uses constraint programming model with `all_different` and sum constraints.

 ```python
 from solvor import Model